Ever wonder why Giraffes have black tongues, or why they have horns?

-See in the giraffes fighting photo below how the one animal lands a thundering blow on the body of the oponent with its head.
+Notice in the giraffes fighting below how the one animal lands a thundering blow on the body of the opponent with its head.

-The neck is so long that the swing looks slower than it is and the blows less hard but the sounds of their impacts can be heard from 100 m away.
+The neck is so long that the swing looks slower than it is and the blows less hard but the sounds of their impacts can be heard from 100 meters away.

 Broken jaws and necks and combatants being knocked unconscious have been recorded.